What are Buyer Signals?

 • "Who did we lose this week that you thought we should have won?"

+The Output: Real-time Calibration.
 Update lead scoring criteria based on what the Reps are seeing in the trenches.

-Source 5: Win/Loss Interviews
+Active Source 2: Win/Loss Interviews

 Clinical Control describes 2-4 interviews marketing conducts every month with recent buyers.